Introduction

 | python -m json.tool

-We are using form data here rather than JSON data.
+Note: We are using form data here rather than JSON data.
 The C2C authentication endpoints only accept form data.
-Once you are authenticated, other endpoints will accept JSON payload, but the authentication endpoints will return an error if JSON payloads are sent.
+Once you are authenticated, other endpoints will accept JSON payloads, but the authentication endpoints will return an error if JSON payloads are sent.

-: This will be issued to you by Frame.io support and identifies the your device model.
-This value should be kept secret from the user, and should be encrypted at rest.
+- client_secret: This will be issued to you by Frame.io support and identifies your device model.
+This value should be kept secret from the user and should be encrypted at rest.

 asset_create